mariahcoleno/ImageAnnotationToolV2/emotion_intent_annotator/README.md

-### Emotion and Intent Annotator
+### Emotion and Intent Annotation and Classification Tool
-A GUI-based tool for annotating text, audio, and video segments with emotions and intents, built with Python, tkinter, and SQLite.
-This tool supports uploading text/audio/video files, transcribing audio from media, suggesting labels with explainability, editing segments, saving annotations, undoing, and exporting to CSV, designed for research and data preparation in NLP and multi-modal AI.
+This tool annotates and classifies text, audio, and video segments with emotions and intents using a Tkinter-based GUI with AI suggestions and SHAP explainability.

+Thisels with explainability, editing segments, saving annotations, undoing, and exporting to CSV, designed for research and data preparation in NLP and multi-modal AI.

+ Text, audio, and video annotation with Hugging Face Transformers-based classifier; Annotates and classifies emotions and intents in text, emotion_intent_annotator/: Annotates and classifies emotions and intents in text, audio, and video

 ### Overview
-- Labels text emotion and intent with a user-friendly GUI.
+- Supports uploading text/audio/video files using a Tkinter-based GUI.
+- Supports transcribing audio from media.
+- Supports suggesting labels with explainability.
+- Supports editing segments.
+- Supports labeling text, audio, and video segments with emotions and intents and saving annotations.
 - Supports undoing annotations and exporting to CSV.
-- Stores texts and annotations in SQLite with robust constraints.
+- Built with Python, Tkinter, and SQLite.

 ### GUI Features
 - Upload text files (.txt) or media files (.wav, .mp3, .m4a, .mp4, .mov).